-Phase 3 study of the effect of a drug to skip exon 51 (GSK2402968) on the muscle function of boys with Duchenne muscular dystrophy
+Investigating the safety of a drug to skip exon 51 (GSK2402968) in boys with Duchenne muscular dystrophy who are unable to walk

 - Condition: Duchenne muscular dystrophy